microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

                   |
     (Evaluate new passive health state)
                   |
-      IDestinationHealthUpdater --(Asynchronously update passive state)--> DestinationInfo.Health.Passive
+      IDestinationHealthUpdater --(Asynchronously update passive state)--> DestinationState.Health.Passive
                   |
                   V
-      (Schedule a reactivation) --(Set to Unknown)--> DestinationInfo.Health.Passive
+      (Schedule a reactivation) --(Set to Unknown)--> DestinationState.Health.Passive
 ```

 ### Extensibility
 There is one main extensibility point in the passive health check subsystem, the `IPassiveHealthCheckPolicy`.

 #### IPassiveHealthCheckPolicy
-[IPassiveHealthCheckPolicy](xref:Yarp.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) analyzes how a destination responded to a proxied client request, evaluates its new passive health state and finally calls `IDestinationHealthUpdater.SetPassiveAsync` to create an async task actually updating the passive health state and rebuilding the healthy destination collection.
+[IPassiveHealthCheckPolicy](xref:Yarp.ReverseProxy.Health.IPassiveHealthCheckPolicy) analyzes how a destination responded to a proxied client request, evaluates its new passive health state and finally calls `IDestinationHealthUpdater.SetPassiveAsync` to create an async task actually updating the passive health state and rebuilding the healthy destination collection.

 The below is a simple example of a custom `IPassiveHealthCheckPolicy` marking destination as `Unhealthy` on the first unsuccessful response to a proxied request.